webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 # Summary

-Certificate trusts relies on the "root" issuing certificate being trusted by your computer.
+Certificate trust relies on the "root" issuing certificate being trusted by your computer.
 From Sept 30th 2021 Let's Encrypts previous root certificate *DST Root CA X3* will expire.
 It is being replaced by their *ISRG Root X1* certificate.

 The root certificate issues an Intermediate certificate which in turn is used to issue general certificates such as the ones for your website.
 This is called a "Chain" of trust.
-Your certificate (called a Leaf or end-entity certificate) will be validated by following this chain
+Your certificate (called a Leaf or end-entity certificate) will be validated by following this chain.

 **In most cases, your systems will automatically switch over to the next trusted chain they can find.**

 # Problem
-In some cases, the expiry of the root may causes certificates to be considered untrusted or invalid.
+In some cases, the expiry of the root (and its related expiring R3 intermediate certificate) may causes certificates to be considered untrusted or invalid.
 To fix this you need to make your server use (serve) the correct chain.

 In other cases, the issue may be with the client computer.